Concordium/concordium-wallet-proxy/README.md

 ## Accounts by public key

-A GET request to `/v0/accountsByPublicKey` returns accounts associated to a given public key.
-The public key is specified in the GET parameter `publicKey`.
+A GET request to `/v0/keyAccounts/{publicKey}` returns accounts associated to a given public key.

-The result can be filtered by simple accounts via the GET parameter `filterSimple`.
+There is an Optional path variable - which allows the caller to get "only simple" accounts associated to the provided public key
+`?onlySimple=y`.
+If this parameter is not provided or is set to `?onlySimple=n` then all of the accounts are returned.

+Example request for only simple accounts:

+`/v0/keyAccounts/bef37420b5d3a9de90abe87da23d5e109599d5778ca572249176846a26c66395?onlySimple=y`

+Example request for all accounts:

+`/v0/keyAccounts/bef37420b5d3a9de90abe87da23d5e109599d5778ca572249176846a26c66395`

 Example response: